 - Arctic Offshore Regulators Forum

 - Barents Euro-Arctic Council

 The Arctic Council is an intergovernmental forum of eight arctic countries promoting sustainable development and the protection of the environment in the arctic region.

 The purpose of the Arctic Council is to promote cooperation among the Arctic States and Arctic indigenous people especially in issues related to the protection of the environment and sustainable development.

 The member countries of the Arctic Council are Finland, Sweden, Norway, Iceland, Denmark, the United States, Russia and Canada.

 Each member state of the Arctic Council chairs the Council in turn for a period of two years.
-Finland is the chair of the Arctic Council in 2017–2019.
-Finland’s previous Chairmanship was in 2000–2002.
+Finland was the chair of the Arctic Council in 2017–2019.
+Current chair of the Arctic Council is Iceland.

 The decision-making body of the Council is the Ministerial Meeting of foreign ministers, which is arranged every two years.
-The next Ministerial Meeting will be held in Finland in May 2019.
 Decisions of the Arctic Council are taken by consensus, with full consultation with the organisations of indigenous peoples.
 The Senior Arctic Officials steer the operation of the Council between the Ministerial Meetings.